When the going gets weird...

-Jim DeVito is a Recording Engineer, Producer and owner of Retrophonics Studios.
+Jim DeVito is a Recording Engineer and Producer at Retrophonics Studios.

 As early as 1964 Jim started recording bands and friends on Wollensak and Grundig tube tape recorders that were available at the time.
 While touring in the Midwest in 1972 he was invited to the first Westlake studio — in Ortho, Iowa — the control room looked like the bridge of the Starship Enterprise, That was it—he had to Captain that ship.

 He befriended Dave Harrison at Studio Supply in Nashville, who found Devito a job at Hounds Ear Studios, doing anything and everything required of him—and that means everything: cleaning the studio toilets, running tapes, and all manner of other odds and ends until he was eventually allowed to touch stuff!
 Late night sessions provided his education: Larry London showed him how to mic a drum kit; Charlie McCoy; harmonica; Pete Drake did the same with pedal steel; and Jerry Reed would borrow him to record demos to an Ampex 8-track in his little office studio.
 Jim credits Richie Cicero, Dave Harrison, Ernie Winfrey and Steve Katz (to name a few) with being especially helpful to his career at this time.

 In 1978, he purchased property and started to build Retrophonics recording studio—which is still under construction!
 From that point forward, Devito became “go to guy” in North Florida, working not only in the studio, but doing live mixing with everyone from the punk band Fear to Bob Hope!